Healthy Living

 Emergency contraception

 Sometimes you may forget to use birth control — for example, you could miss a pill or shot.
 And sometimes birth control methods can fail, like if a condom breaks.
+If this happens, you may want to use emergency contraception to help prevent pregnancy.

 There are 2 options for emergency contraception: